""

 Advantages

-• Capital infusion: PE groups typically have substantial financial resources to facilitate the acquisition.
+• Capital infusion: PE groups have substantial financial resources to facilitate acquisitions.

-• Growth opportunities: They may help the business expand through future acquisitions or strategic initiatives.
+• Growth opportunities: They may help the businesses expand through future acquisitions or strategic initiatives.

-• Taking chips off the table: The option of selling only part of the business can be enticing for some owners — a significant percentage of which have the bulk of their net worth tied up in their company.
-PE groups offer the owner the ability to pull out some wealth that has been created, while continuing to drive the future growth of the business.
+• Taking chips off the table: The option of selling only part of the businesses can be enticing for some owners — a significant percentage of which have the bulk of their net worth tied up in their company.
+PE groups offer the owner the ability to pull out some wealth that has been created, while continuing to drive the future growth of the businesses.

 Disadvantages

 • Size: PE groups will target larger companies with a view to consolidation and growth.
-A PE group rarely will they acquire single-location practices unless it already has a platform investment in a specific industry, generally making them a viable option only for sellers of a large-scale business.
-Instead, a seller should consider strategic or consolidators as a PE-backed option which can sometimes mimic some of the advantages of a PE deal.
+A PE group will rarely acquire single-location practices unless it already has a platform investment in a specific industry, generally making them a viable option only for sellers of a large-scale, up-market group of businesses.
+Instead, a seller should consider strategic buyers or consolidators as a PE-backed option, which can sometimes mimic some of the advantages of a PE deal.

 • Time horizon: A PE deal will typically see the vendor carry on for a lengthy transition period until the next sale or liquidity event.
 This may not be the right fit for some owners who are seeking a more immediate full exit.

-• Control: Some owners can struggle with continuing to drive the growth of the business without owning it outright.
+• Control: Some owners can struggle with continuing to drive the growth of the businesses without owning it outright.

 Conclusion